MoserMichael/python-obj-system/gen-iterator.md

     while from_val < to_val:

-        print("(generator) The generator instance is in running state, while it is computing the next value that will be returned by the yield statement") print("(generator) inspect.getgeneratorstate(range_generator):", inspect.getgeneratorstate(range_generator))
+        print("(generator) The generator instance is in running state, computes the next value to be returned by the yield statement") print("(generator) inspect.getgeneratorstate(range_generator):", inspect.getgeneratorstate(range_generator))

         print("(generator) before yield from_val:", from_val)